apache/buildstream/CONTRIBUTING.rst

-If a commit in your branch modifies behavior such that a test must also be changed to match the new behavior, then the tests should be updated with the same commit, so that every commit passes it's own tests.
+If a commit in your branch modifies behavior such that a test must also be changed to match the new behavior, then the tests should be updated with the same commit, so that every commit passes its own tests.

 Commit messages